Wildlife species worldwide exposed to ‘forever chemicals,’ survey shows

 A comprehensive map curated by the Environmental Working Group provides a window into just how many kinds of animals, including some that are endangered or threatened, may be contaminated by per- and polyfluoroalkyl substances.

-Hundreds of studies have already identified these so-called forever chemicals in wildlife populations around the world, but the new map aims to consolidate that research into one interactive, accessible venue, according to EWG.
+Hundreds of studies have already identified these so-called forever chemicals in wildlife populations worldwide.
+Still, the new map aims to consolidate that research into one interactive, accessible venue, according to EWG.

 “Everything from studies of crocodiles in South Africa, ticks in New York State and along the East Coast and scorpions in the Midwest,” Andrews told The Hill, listing animals whose exposure levels have been tested.

-While the most common type of animals to appear on the map are fish, the data also includes many birds, as well as both land and aquatic mammals, according to Andrews.
+While the most common type of animals to appear on the map are fish, the data also includes many birds and both land and aquatic mammals, according to Andrews.

 The work builds upon an EWG study released in January that showed the extent to which PFAS are contaminating U.S. freshwater fish from coast to coast, the group explained.